matthalliday/Skeleton/README.md

 - Keyboard navigable
 - Skip to content link
 - Uses HTML5 section elements & ARIA landmark roles

+### Performant
+- Makes minimal HTTP requests
+- Loads scripts at the bottom of the page
+- Compiles Sass using the compressed style

 ## Instructions
 The default setup will be suitable for most people, but making customizations is easy too.
 If you change the `assets` directory structure, be sure to update the relative paths found in `index.html` & `package.json`.